itm-platform/Resource-Analysis/readme.md

 Explanation:
 - `Intervals` will be present depending on `analysisMode`.
 StartDate and EndDate include time, although the time is always 00:00:00 for the start and 23:59:59 for the end.
 - Totals (such as `UserWorkItemTotals`, `WorkItemTotals`, and `EntityTotals`) will not consider intervals; they are the totals. (beware of double calculations)

+Note: we removed the unassigned efforts from the response. `UnassignedEfforts: { CategoryN: Integer, ...others},` If needed, we can add them back

 #### Response testing
 The response must pass the validation.